How HIV gets treated nowadays in the US

 Housing Opportunities for Persons With AIDS (HOPWA)Provides housing assistance for low-income people with HIV

-Patient Assistance Programs (PAPs)Provide free or discounted HIV medications directly from drug manufacturers
+Patient Assistance Programs (PAPs)Offer free or reduced-cost medications straight from the drug companies.

 ChallengeImpact on HIV Cure Research